 Problem Possible Cause Possible Solution Unit will not start.
 Battery pack not installed properly.
-Check battery pack installation Battery pack not charged.
-Check battery pack charging requirements.
+Check battery pack installation Check battery pack charging requirements.
+Allow tool to cool down.
+Battery pack not charged.
 Internal componets too hot.
 Attachment or extension pole not attached to the base unit.
-Allow tool to cool down. not attached to the base unit.
 Ensure attachemnt is properly seated and locked into position on the extension pole.
 Ensure extension pole is properly seated and locked into position on the base unit.
 Battery pack will not charge.
 Battery pack not inserted into charger.
 Insert battery pack into charger until LED illuminates.
 Charger not plugged in.
 Plug charger into a working outlet.
 Refer to "Important charging notes" for more details.
 Surrounding air temperature too hot or too cold Move charger and battery pack to a surrounding air temperature of above 40 degrees F (4,5°C) or below 105 degrees F (+40,5°C) Unit shuts off abruptly.
 Battery pack has reached its maximum thermal limit.
 Allow battery pack to cool down.
 Out of charge.
 (To maximize the life of the battery pack it is designed to shut off abruptly when the charge is depleted.)
 Place on charger and allow to charge.